TomBombadyl/vesuvius_challenge/README.md

 ## 🤝 Contributing

 Issues, questions, and contributions welcome!
 Please:
-1. Check DEVLOG.md for known issues
+1. Check CONTRIBUTING.md for development setup
 2. Open an issue on GitHub
 3. Submit pull requests with clear descriptions